glynos/url/_sources/readme.rst.txt

 This library provides:

--  A ``skyr::url`` class that implements a generic URL parser, compatible with the `WhatWG URL specification <https://url.spec.whatwg.org/#url-class>`__
+-  A ``skyr::url`` class that implements a generic URL parser, conforming with the `WhatWG URL specification <https://url.spec.whatwg.org/#url-class>`__
 -  URL serialization and comparison
 -  Percent encoding and decoding functions